Recognise Your Talent and Experience: The Full Licence

 |Measurements and Construction||5||8.62%|

-Like the Intermediate Exam the focus is on Technical Aspects, but also on Transmitters and Receivers and EMC, this is because the higher power levels permitted by the Full Licence have a greater potential for interference and it is necessary to be able understand the internal operation of the equipment in use and its potential for causing interference and how to avoid it.
+Like the Intermediate Exam the focus is on Technical Aspects, but also on Transmitters and Receivers and EMC, this is because the higher power levels permitted by the Full Licence have a greater potential for interference and it is necessary to understand the internal operation of the equipment in use; its potential for causing interference and how to avoid it.

 Although it is possible to pass the Full Exam without either the Technical Aspects and Transmitters and Receivers areas it is unlikely that this approach will be successful as a candidate would have to score 35 out of 35 in all of the other areas.
 Passing the Full Exam requires knowledge in all of the areas to be successful.

 The next step is to register your exam pass with the UK communications regulator Ofcom, who are responsible for issuing amateur radio licences.
 If you apply for your Full licence on the Ofcom website, it is free of charge.
 Visit the Ofcom website to find out more.
 Ofcom will then issue you with your new, upgraded radio licence and you can get started immediately on the Full licence frequency allocations at up to 400 watts power.